idaholab/moose/framework/doc/content/source/meshgenerators/ElementsToSimplicesConverter.md

-# AllSimplexGenerator
+# ElementsToSimplicesConverter

-!syntax description /Mesh/AllSimplexGenerator
+!syntax description /Mesh/ElementsToSimplicesConverter

-An input mesh, as specified in the [!param](/Mesh/AllSimplexGenerator/input) parameter, will be modified to replace each non-simplex mesh element with a set of simplices connecting the same nodes.
+An input mesh, as specified in the [!param](/Mesh/ElementsToSimplicesConverter/input) parameter, will be modified to replace each non-simplex mesh element with a set of simplices connecting the same nodes.
 Each quad is split into 2 triangles, each pyramid into 2 tetrahedra, each prism into 3 tets, and each cube into